gabz81y/assignment_NC2425/README.md

 ```bash
 ls
 ```
-You should see both /train and /test directories in the current folder.
+You should see both "train" and "test" directories in the current folder.

 ___